-The worldwide COVID-19 pandemic has continued to have, and is expected to continue having, a significant negative effect on our business.
-Within the current environment caused by COVID-19, we have seen a significant decline in the number of global and domestic M&A transactions, and a prolonging of transaction closings as certain of the conditions typically required for global and domestic M&A are generally not present.
-Accordingly, we have pivoted our services to meet the evolving priorities and needs of our clients.
-While we observed an initial decline in equity underwriting activity during the early stages of the COVID-19 pandemic, subsequently our equity underwriting activity levels have meaningfully increased.
-Our restructuring, debt advisory and capital markets advisory businesses remain very active, and the volatility and increased volume in the equity markets have allowed our Equities business to maintain elevated levels of secondary revenues.
-However, as we have previously indicated, given that these businesses historically have produced less revenue than our M&A advisory business, we do not expect that the increased activity will be sufficient to offset weakness in M&A activity.
+The worldwide COVID-19 pandemic has negatively affected our business and is expected to continue to negatively affect our business.
+We expect the impact to be significant.
+Within the current environment caused by COVID-19, it is expected that the number of global and domestic M&A transactions will significantly decrease, and the timing of transaction closings is being prolonged, as the conditions typically required for global and domestic M&A are not present.
+Equity underwriting activity, which was strong in the first six weeks of the year, has significantly decreased since then, although we anticipate activity should return once markets stabilize, as it did in 2009 after the depths of the financial crisis.
+Our restructuring, debt advisory and capital markets advisory businesses are very active, and the volatility and increased volume in the equity markets have allowed our Equities business to increase secondary revenues.
+However, as these businesses typically produce less revenue than our M&A advisory business, the increased activity will not be sufficient to offset weakness in M&A activity.
+To a lesser extent, declines in equity market valuations will negatively impact our Wealth Management fees.

-Our Unaudited Condensed Consolidated Statement of Financial Condition as of June 30, 2020 included \$1.0 billion of Cash and Cash Equivalents and \$99.7 million of Investment Securities, which are generally comprised of highly-liquid investments.
-However, at this time, it is uncertain how long our business will be negatively impacted by COVID-19 and any associated economic and market downturn.
-Although we anticipate that the decline in revenue will have a significant impact on our results of operations and cash flows, it is uncertain at this time how significant that impact will be.
-The degree of the impact will likely be directly correlated to the length and depth of any economic slowdown and the speed of any recovery.
-Market access to working capital, access to both short-term and long-term financing and/or the ability to raise capital likely will be impacted, and may be impacted significantly, during any resulting periods of economic distress.
-Our ability to fund operations, make capital investments, maintain compliance with our debt covenants and fund shareholder dividends and other capital commitments or stock repurchases may be adversely affected, depending on the length and depth of any disruption.
+Our Unaudited Condensed Consolidated Statement of Financial Condition as of March 31, 2020 included \$584.6 million of Cash and Cash Equivalents and \$261.7 million of Investment Securities, which are generally comprised of highly-liquid investments.
+However, at this time, it is uncertain how long our business will be negatively impacted by COVID-19 and the associated economic and market downturn.
+We anticipate that the decline in revenue will have a significant impact on our results of operations and cash flows.
+It is uncertain at this time how significant that impact will be.
+The degree of the impact will likely be directly correlated to the length and depth of the economic slowdown and speed of the recovery of the equity and credit markets.
+Market access to working capital, access to both short-term and long-term financing and/or the ability to raise capital will be impacted, and may be impacted significantly, during these resulting periods of economic distress.
+Our ability to fund operations, make capital investments, maintain compliance with our debt covenants and fund shareholder dividends and other capital commitments or stock repurchases may be adversely affected, depending on the length and depth of the disruption.
 We continue to monitor our cash levels, liquidity, regulatory capital requirements, debt covenants and our other contractual obligations regularly.
 This includes focusing on client billing activity, accounts receivable collections and cost management initiatives.
 Management is also carefully reviewing decisions related to capital projects and returning capital to investors, such as purchasing outstanding shares and dividend recommendations to the Board of Directors.

 For a further discussion of risks related to our business, refer to "Risk Factors" in our 2019 Form 10-K and in Item 1A.
-"Risk Factors" of our Form 10-Q for the first quarter of 2020.
+Risk Factors in this Form 10-Q.